Frequently Asked Questions

 Does Cincy EZRide provide real-time arrival information?

 The real-time tracking feature of Cincy EZRide is coming soon.
-In the meantime, customers may continue to use Transit App and Bus Detective for real-time information.
+In the meantime, customers may continue to use Transit App, Moovit and Bus Detective (to name a few) for real-time information.

 Can I use the app to plan my trip?